LASeR: Learning to Adaptively Select Reward Models with Multi-Armed Bandits: Additional Empirical Results

 \section{Additional Empirical Results}

-\paragraph{Analysis on Statistical Significance of \method{}.} While our main results are based on single runs, we note that this is standard practice in iterative preference optimization setups, including recent works such as~\citet{ref:pang2024iterative}, where large-scale LLM training limits the feasibility of multi-seed replication across all benchmarks.
+\myparagraph{Analysis on Statistical Significance of \method{}.} While our main results are based on single runs, we note that this is standard practice in iterative preference optimization setups, including recent works such as~\citet{ref:pang2024iterative}, where large-scale LLM training limits the feasibility of multi-seed replication across all benchmarks.
 Nonetheless, to provide some insights regarding the statistical significance of \method{}, we report the mean and standard deviation over 5 seeds on reasoning tasks.
 We compare \method{} against the Best RM and RM Agreement Ensemble (identical random seeds to ensure fair comparison), which are the most competitive across our benchmarks.~\cref{tab:mean_std_comparison} shows that \method{} consistently outperforms the baselines across runs, with standard deviations below 0.3\% (lower than RM Agreement Ensemble), showing stable performance.
 We believe these consistent gains across tasks and models support the claim that \method{} is not only superior but also reliable in expectation.
+To further support these results, we conduct a non-parametric hypothesis test.
+Specifically, we evaluate the following hypotheses: Null hypothesis: \method{}'s accuracy is equal to that of the competing method; Alternative hypothesis: \method{}'s accuracy is greater than that of the competing method.
+We use a one-sided non-parametric Wilcoxon signed-rank test on paired accuracy values across random seeds.
+The p-values of the tests between \method{} and the two strongest baselines are reported in~\cref{tab:significance_comparison}.
+At a significance level of 0.05, the results in~\cref{tab:significance_comparison} indicate that we can reject the null hypothesis, demonstrating that \method{} significantly outperforms both baselines across all three tasks.